 How secrecy erodes trust

-When you’re hiding something significant, you create a second layer in every interaction.
-You’re managing what your partner sees, filtering what you say, calculating what’s safe to share.
-That management takes energy, and your partner senses the barrier even when they don’t know what’s behind it.
+When you are hiding something significant, you create a second layer in every interaction.
+You manage what your partner sees, filter what you say, and calculate what feels safe to share.
+That management takes energy, and your partner may sense the barrier before they know what is behind it.

 The effects show up as: